Who is Justice Ranjan Gogoi?

-Born on November 18, 1954, Justice Gogoi completed his primary education from Don Bosco School Dibrugarh, further pursuing history from Delhi University’s St Stephen’s College.
+Born on November 18, 1954, Justice Gogoi completed his primary education from Don Bosco School Dibrugarh before pursuing history from Delhi University’s St Stephen’s College.

 Son of former Assam Chief Minister Keshab Chandra Gogoi, Justice Gogoi was enrolled as an advocate in 1978.
-Practising in the Gauhati High Court on constitutional, taxation and company matters, he was appointed as a Permanent Judge of the Gauhati High Court on February 28, 2001.
+He practised in the Gauhati High Court on constitutional, taxation and company matters before he was appointed as a Permanent Judge of the Gauhati High Court on February 28, 2001.

 On September 9, 2010, he was transferred to the Punjab & Haryana High Court and was elevated as the Chief Justice of Punjab & Haryana High Court on February 12, 2011.
 A year later, he was appointed as a Judge of the Supreme Court of India on April 23, 2012.

-Earlier, this year Supreme Court’s topmost judges called on a press conference to address issues relating to the allocation of cases in the top court, which included Justice Gogoi and three colleagues, Justices J Chelameswar (since retired), Madan B Lokur and Kurian Joseph.
+Earlier this year, Supreme Court’s four topmost judges, in an unprecedented move, called on a press conference to address issues relating to the allocation of cases in the top court, which included Justice Gogoi, Justices J Chelameswar (since retired), Madan B Lokur and Kurian Joseph.

 (With PTI inputs)